Lotus Real Estate

 Brokers and lawyers play crucial roles in commercial real estate lease transactions.
 Commercial real estate brokers serve as intermediaries between the tenant and the landlord and are responsible for identifying suitable properties, negotiating lease terms, and facilitating the deal.
 Their expertise in the real estate market and negotiation skills can be invaluable for tenants seeking to secure the best possible lease terms.

-Lawyers, on the other hand, are responsible for ensuring the legality of commercial real estate leases.
-Lawyers review and draft lease agreements, advise clients on legal issues and risks, represent clients in disputes, and conduct due diligence.
+Commercial real estate lawyers, on the other hand, are responsible for ensuring the legality of commercial real estate leases.
+Commercial real estate lawyers review and draft lease agreements, advise clients on legal issues and risks, represent clients in disputes, and conduct due diligence.
 A lawyer’s role is especially important in protecting the tenant’s legal rights and mitigating potential legal risks.

 Understanding Lease Terms